Grammatical gender: As noun inflection

-Grammatical gender as agreement or concord
+As agreement or concord

 Agreement, or concord, is a grammatical process in which certain words change their form so that values of certain grammatical categories match those of related words.
 Gender is one of the categories which frequently require agreement.
 In this case, nouns may be considered the "triggers" of the process, because they have an inherent gender, whereas related words that change their form to match the gender of the noun can be considered the "target" of these changes.

 These related words can be, depending on the language: determiners, pronouns, numerals, quantifiers, possessives, adjectives, past and passive participles, verbs, adverbs, complementizers, and adpositions.
 Gender class may be marked on the noun itself, but can also be marked on other constituents in a noun phrase or sentence.
 If the noun is explicitly marked, both trigger and target may feature similar alternations.

 As an example, we consider Spanish, a language with two gender categories: "natural" vs "grammatical".
 "Natural" gender can be masculine or feminine, while "grammatical" gender can be masculine, feminine, or neuter.
 This third, or "neuter" gender is reserved for abstract concepts derived from adjectives: such as lo bueno, lo malo ("that which is good/bad").
 Natural gender refers to the biological sex of most animals and people, while grammatical gender refers to certain phonetic characteristics (the sounds at the end, or beginning) of a noun.
 Among other lexical items, the definite article changes its form according to this categorization.
 In the singular, the article is: el (masculine), and la (feminine).
 Thus, in "natural gender", nouns referring to sexed beings who are male beings carry the masculine article, and female beings the feminine article (agreement).